 San Antonio Spurs vs New Orleans Pelicans Injury Report

-The San Antonio Spurs are playing their next four games on the road, their first stop is New Orleans where they will take on Zion Williamson and the Pelicans.
+The San Antonio Spurs have stayed in New Orleans to take on the Pelicans in a rematch of their game from Sunday night.
+The Spurs will be looking to correct their mistakes in the last game and come away with the victory in Tuesday night's rematch.

-Sunday's game will be the second of four meetings between the two teams this regular season.
-The Spurs were able to secure the win in their first meeting, ending in a final score of 121-116, in a tightly contested game that came down to the final minutes of the clock.
-Victor Wembanyama led the way with 25 points, 10 rebounds, and 3 blocks on 56/43/100 shooting splits.
+This will be the third of four meetings in the regular season between the two teams, with the series currently tied 1-1.
+The Spurs fell short Sunday in a 114-96 loss that saw them give up their lead early in the fourth and never recover from then on.

-The Spurs have four players listed on their injury report for Sunday: Victor Wembanyama, David Duke Jr., Harrison Ingram, and Riley Minix.
+The Spurs have five players listed on their injury report: Victor Wembanyama, Charles Bassey, David Duke Jr., Harrison Ingram, and Riley Minix.

-Victor Wembanyama is listed as OUT as he is suffering from right shoulder deep vein thrombosis and will be sidelined for the remainder of the season.
+Victor Wembanyama is OUT as he suffers from deep vein thrombosis in his right shoulder.

-The Pelicans have four players listed on their injury report: Dejounte Murray, Brandon Boston, Herbert Jones, and Keion Brooks Jr.
+The Pelicans have four players listed on their injury report: Brandon Boston, Keion Brooks Jr., Herbert Jones, and Dejounte Murray.

 Related Articles